MatthewSzurkowski/GitHubStandard/README.md

   - Your README.md file should specify everything mentioned in the Goals section.

-# Project Management Structure :building:
+# Project Management Structure :office:

 All tasks should be managed under a milestone.
 To create these tasks, an issue must be created, and then placed into the milestone.
 Once the issue is created,